About Experience Speaking Insights Contact

 Chief Data Analytics Officer, Asia & Middle East

-• Led enterprise data strategy across Asia and the Middle East; USD $75m+ portfolio.
+• Led enterprise data strategy; USD $75m+ portfolio.

 • Primary regulatory contact with HKMA, APRA and other supervisors.

-• Led 500+ data and analytics professionals; ran the global Data Literacy & Culture programme.
+• Led 500+ professionals; ran the global Data Literacy & Culture programme.

 Feb 2022 – Jul 2025